couchbaselabs/cbconflictmgmt/revtrees.md

 The rev 5-0-deadbeef-2, in **bold**, is the interim winner.

+##Resolving Conflicts

+A conflict is when there are multiple branches where the leaf node is NOT a deletion.

-If the last edit in a branch is a "deletion", which means the leaf for that branch specifies a deleted document, that branch is no longer considered to be conflict.
-To resolve a conflict, an agent or user would add revs to the leafs in the losing branches into the deleted state.
-The winner can be updated with data from the losing revs as well, if applicable.
-Once there is no more than one live or non-deleted branch, the conflict is considered to be resolved and is no longer in conflict.
+If one node edits a document while another node deletes it, there will be a new branch in the revision once replication occurs.
+However, the document is not considered to be in conflict, and the live branch is considered to be the winner.
+This is because when the last edit in a branch is a deletion, which means the leaf for that branch specifies a deleted document, that conflict is considered resolved.

+To resolve a conflict, an external agent or end user would add a new "delete" revision to the leaf in the losing branches.
+The winner can be updated with data from the loser as well, if applicable, adding again another revision.
+Once there is only one or zero non-deleted branches, the conflict is considered to be resolved and is no longer in conflict.

 ## Compact Representation of a Rev Tree.

 Here is a proposed binary level format for storing a whole Rev Tree in a packed representation with size for all members.

-_It's possible in most circumstances to be much more space efficient by using use variable sized integers in many places, or even to specify the whole tree on-disk structure using something like protocol buffers, which has variable sized int as a built in feature_.
+_It's possible in most circumstances to be more space efficient by using variable sized integers for incremented values, or even to specify the whole tree on-disk structure using something like Protocol Buffers, which has variable sized int and long as a built in feature_.

 ###PackedRevTree###